 change it to any value in the range of 1 to 365.

 See Automated backup and transaction log retention for more information.

 - Location options

 You can choose to store backups in multiple or single regions.
-Multi-region is the default, and the recommended choice.
+Multi-region is the default, and the recommended choice because it provides protection against downtime when a region becomes unavailable.
 Backups are stored in regions that are closest to the instance.

 You also have the option of selecting a custom location for your backup.
 Only use this option if required by regulation or if an organization policy requires your backups to be in specific multiple or single regions.
 See Custom locations for more information.

 Protects an instance against accidental deletion.
 If this setting is enabled, you must disable it before deleting the instance.
 See Prevent deletion of an instance.